LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/MavenConcierge.md

 4. `mavenApiKey`: copy and paste the Developer Key from Conversation Orchestrator

 5. `fallbackSkillName`: Please enter the skill name for the fall back skill.
-This skill is used by the bot if no policies are executed by Maven
+This skill is used by the bot if no policies are executed by Conversation Orchestrator

 6. `fallbackSkillId`: Please enter the skill ID for the fall back skill.
-This skill is used by the bot if no policies are executed by Maven
+This skill is used by the bot if no policies are executed by Conversation Orchestrator

 7. `fallbackMessage`: Please enter a message to send to customer when the fallback route